observablehq/framework/docs/javascript/imports.md

 <link rel="modulepreload" href="/_npm/canvas-confetti@1.9.2/_esm.js">
 ```

 Module preloading applies to transitive dependencies, too.
-For example, `npm:d3-array` has two dependencies which are preloaded as:
+For example, `npm:d3-array` has two dependencies (`isoformat` and `internmap`) which are preloaded as:

 ```js
 import "npm:d3-array";